Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Simulations

-In this section, we conduct numerical experiments on linear operators $q(\bx)=\bW\bx+\ba$, where $\bW$ is symmetric and $\|\bW\|<1$, and verify the tightness of the upper bound on the $r$-linear convergence factor proven in Theorem \ref{thm:main1}.
+We conducted numerical experiments on linear operators $q(x)=Wx+a$, where $W$ is symmetric and $\|W\|<1$, and verified the tightness of the upper bound on the $r$-linear convergence factor proven in Theorem \ref{thm:main1}.
 We present two experiments; the first verifies the tightness of \eqref{eq:twoiterations}; the second displays the upper bound on the r-linear convergence factor for AA(m).

-For experiment one, we define $q_1(\bx):= \bW_1 \bx$ where $\bm{W}_1 = \text{Diag}([-0.07, 0.62, -0.55,-0.6,0.15])$.
-We compute the fixed-point of $q_1$ with AA(m) for $m=1,2$, and $3$ and check inequality \eqref{eq:twoiterations} for the iterates generated by AA(m) for one hundred random initializations of each algorithm.
-Each instance of AA(m) terminated once the fixed-point error, i.e., $\|q_1(\bx) - \bx\|$, was less than $10^{-12}$.
+For experiment one, we let ${W}_1 = \text{Diag}([-0.07, 0.62, -0.55,-0.6,0.15])$ and defined $q_1(x):= W_1 x$.
+We computed the fixed point of $q_1$ with AA(m) for $m=1$, 2, 3 and checked inequality \eqref{eq:twoiterations} for the iterates generated by AA(m) for 100 random initializations of each algorithm.
+Each instance of AA(m) terminated once the fixed-point error, $\|q_1(x) - x\|$, was less than $10^{-12}$.
 The random initial vectors for AA(m) had entries drawn from a standard normal.
-Figure \ref{fig:linear_exp_3} displays the result of the numerical experiment.
+Figure \ref{fig:sim_1} displays the results of this experiment.

-We observe in Figure \ref{fig:linear_exp_3} that the value of the left-hand side of \eqref{eq:twoiterations} was always bounded by the right-hand side.
+We observe in Figure \ref{fig:sim_1} that the value of the left-hand side of \eqref{eq:twoiterations} was always bounded by the right-hand side.
 The set of iterates generated by AA(1) obtained the minimum gap of 0.0024 between the left and right-hand sides of \eqref{eq:twoiterations}.
 In relative terms, the minimum gap was 0.62\% of the value of the right-hand side which strongly supports the tightness of the inequality.

 Our second experiment demonstrates the upper bound on the r-linear convergence factor for AA(m) provided by Theorem \ref{thm:main1}.
-For this experiment, we randomly generated $\bm{W}_2 \in \mathcal{S}^{500 \times 500}$ with all but the smallest eigenvalue drawn uniformly at random between -0.9 and 0.9; the smallest eigenvalue was chosen to be -0.95.
-We applied the fixed-point iteration (FP), AA(1), AA(2), and AA(3) to solve $q_2(\bx):= \bm{W}_2 \bx$ from one hundred random initializations.
+For this experiment, we randomly generated ${W}_2 \in \mathcal{S}^{500 \times 500}$ with all but the smallest eigenvalue drawn uniformly at random between -0.9 and 0.9; the smallest eigenvalue was chosen to be -0.95.
+We applied the fixed-point iteration (FP) and AA(m) to solve $q_2(x):= {W}_2 x$ from one hundred random initializations.
 We used the same initialization process and termination criteria as in the first experiment.
-At each iterate $k$, we estimated the r-linear convergence factor as
+The r-linear convergence factor was estimated as